DerBejijing/pico_serial/README.md

 It then samples bit after bit until it expects the end of the packet.
 That is why it is very important, that both devices use the same baud rate and packet format.

+---

+## Development
+You can include and modify the library as you wish, but make sure to not violate the GPL3 licence.
+The code is documented and will be explained further, to make it easier.

+---

+## What is about to come
+- I will add functions to give the user more controll over stuff like baud and the packet format.
+- I will add another struct to aggregate a reciever and transmitter.